CHERI

 Starting and Stopping Instruction Tracing via QEMU Monitor

 Instruction tracing can also be started and stopped using the QEMU Monitor.
-To do this toggle into the QEMU Monitor using the "control-a c" key sequence.
+To do this toggle into the QEMU Monitor using the "Ctrl-a c" key sequence.
 At the QEMU Monitor prompt, to start instruction tracing, do:

 (qemu) logfile /var/tmp/instr.log (qemu) log instr